Dynamic Variation:

 Thirsty in Trøndelag

 There are plenty of ways to quench your thirst in the region, too.
-A new wave of microbreweries, coffee shops, local juice and kombucha producers are popping up in the region.
+A wave of microbreweries, coffee shops, local juice and kombucha producers have popped up in the region.

 And a great cocktail is never far away either!
 Some are made with a local touch: